mupioneersymposium/mupioneersymposium.github.io/abstract.md

 ## **Deadline: January 19th 2017 at 11:59PM**

-### Abstracts for poster and or talk should be in line with the theme of the symposium, and therefore must address how ones research can at some point improve agriculture.
+### Abstracts for poster and or talk should be in line with the theme of the symposium, and therefore must address how one's research can at some point improve agriculture.

 <hr style="clear: both;" />